dnsimple/dnsimple-developer/content/v2/zones.markdown

 ### Example

-List all zones for the account 1010 that have name matching "example":
+List all zones from the account `1010` that have name matching `"example"`:

     curl  -H 'Authorization: Bearer <token>' \
           -H 'Accept: application/json' \